What is the Trinity?

 The early church father Tertullian (c.
 155-230), who wrote in Latin, is believed to have first used the term trinity to describe the God of the Bible.

 The doctrine of the trinity distinguishes Christianity from other religions including, Mormonism, Jehovah's Witnesses, and Unitarian Universalism.
-These groups reject the doctrine, in part, because the word trinity isn't used in the Bible, it doesn't make philosophical sense to them, and they don't believe that it's compatible with monotheism.
-(Learn more about Mormonism here, Jehovah's Witnesses here, and Unitarian Universalism here.)
+These groups reject the doctrine, in part, because the word trinity isn't used in the Bible, it doesn't make philosophical sense to them, and they don't believe that it is compatible with monotheism.

 The Doctrine of the Trinity in history

 The doctrine of the trinity was first thoroughly and formally articulated in the fourth century in response to perceived distortions of biblical teaching on the subject, but the fundamental beliefs of the doctrine can be seen from the first century.
 And while no systematic presentation of the doctrine can be found in the New Testament, Christians argue that it can be shown that the Bible teaches that the Father is God, the Son, Jesus Christ, is God, and the Holy Spirit is God, all the while affirming that there is but one God.

 Hints of Trinitarian beliefs can also be seen in the teachings of extra-biblical writers as early as the end of the first century.
 2 However, the fullest early expression of the concept came with Tertullian, a Latin theologian who wrote in the early third century.
 Tertullian coined the words "Trinity" and "person" and explained that the the Bible taught that the Father, Son and Holy Spirit were "one in essence - not one in Person."
 3